xin-wang-kr/word2vec-chatbot-lecture/README.md

 # Lecture: Applying embedding approaches to chatbot application
 ## Content:
-- Word2vec-based question and answer chatbot
+- Word2vec-based question and answer chatbot application

 ## Lecture guest:
-Vision(Xin) Wang
+- Name: Vision(Xin) Wang

-Email: xwang314@binghamton.edu
+- Email: xwang314@binghamton.edu

 Feel free to contact me if you have any questions